johnkariuki/CheckpointOne/README.md

 ##  Urban Dictionary Agnostic PHP Package

+Andela Checkpoint One.

+### Urban Words Manager

-Andela Checkpoint 1.
-An urban words dictionary, Urban Word CRUD and Ranking System for word occurence in a sentence. **#TIA**
+An urban words dictionary, Urban Word CRUD and Ranking System for word occurence in a sentence.

+### Word Rank Manager

+Rank the occurence of words in a sentence.

+**#TIA**

 ## Installation
 add the package to your projects folder